 The effects of peer-acceptance later in life

 Regardless of age, the group instinctively understands the child’s behavior and reacts to it.
 The reactions are not always morally right but they are the result of precise interpretation.
 Many years later you can feel the consequence of these little actions.
-Peer acceptance in childhood makes you happier and more successful when you grow up:
+Peer acceptance in childhood makes you happier and more successful when you grow up.
+It may sound strange, but peers reject children who are aggressive.

-As this Encyclopedia further states, children who are popular have fewer problems later in school.
-Teenagers whose peers accept them adjust more easily when they grow up – emotionally and socially.
+As the Encyclopedia of Early Childhood Development further states, children who are popular have fewer problems later in school.
+Teenagers whose peers accept them psychologically adjust more easily when they grow up.

 “Peer-accepted children may be shy or assertive, but they often have well-developed communication skills […] By contrast, rejected children tend either towards aggressive, antisocial behavior or withdrawn, depressive behavior.
 Antisocial children interrupt people, dominate other children, and either verbally or physically attack them.
 Depressive or withdrawn children may be excessively reserved, submissive, anxious, and inhibited.